Islamic Revolutionary Guard Corps Aerospace Force: Missile forces

-On 20 June 2020 Iranian admiral Hossein Khanzadi said that the country would start producing indigenous Supersonic cruise missiles equipped with turbofan engines soon.
+In June 2020, Iranian admiral Hossein Khanzadi said that Iran would start producing indigenous Supersonic cruise missiles equipped with turbofan engines soon.

 Short range missiles

 Solid fuel program

 The foundations for this were laid with the Oghab and Shahin-II missiles.
-These would lead the way for a number of other rocket artillery systems including Fajr, Nazeat, and Zelzal.
+These would lead the way for a number of other rocket artillery systems including Fajr-3, Nazeat and Zelzal.
 The initial effort in this area relied heavily on technical help from the People's Republic of China in the form of assembly and manufacturing contracts during 1991 and 1992.
 Iran was quick to surpass the Chinese level of assistance and became self-sufficient.

 Bina

 Bina is a laser guided dual-capability short-range surface-to-surface and air-to-surface missile.
 It appears to be an AGM-65 Maverick air-to-ground missile with a semi-active laser (SAL) seeker fitted to its nose.
 Brigadier General Hossein Dehqan said the ballistic missile had radar-evading capabilities.
 "The new generation of long-range ground-to-ground ballistic missile with a fragmentation warhead and the laser-guided air-to-surface and surface-to-surface missile dubbed Bina (Insightful) have been successfully test-fired.
 The Bina missile is capable of striking important targets such as bridges, tanks and enemy command centres with great precision."